Theory of Limits

 One of the examples of left and right hand limits is:

-This function is simply 1 for x>0 and -1 if x<0
+This function is simply for

 The right-hand limit and the left-hand limit do not agree in this situation.